munnellg/OfMagesAndMagic/README.md

 This will tell the bot to cast a fireball spell and target an enemy from the enemies list.
-The bot has not chosen a specific target, so the game will select on for them.
+The bot has not chosen a specific target, so the game will select one for them.
 However, the game does not guarantee that it will pick a good (or even a living target).
-This is a minimum effort bot and the quality of it's behaviour reflects that.
+This is a minimum effort bot and the quality of its behaviour reflects that.

 A much better bot would attempt to scan the list of enemies to find a target against which they are most effective.
 In the case of a fire